 Expect most (but not all) rides and attractions to be open as of April 30.
 More than 45 rides and attractions will be running inside both Disneyland Park and Disney California Adventure Park.
 The lineup includes classics such as Space Mountain, It’s a Small World, and Radiator Springs Racers, as well as the two main rides at Star Wars: Galaxy’s Edge.

 Assume that a few rides and features will still be on pause.
 Rides that are currently closed include Matterhorn Bobsleds, Buzz Lightyear Astro Blasters, and California Adventure’s Grizzly River Run.
-For the time being, FASTPASS and Disney MaxPass will be unavailable.

 Don’t miss two debuts in Disneyland Park.
 One Fantasyland classic got a makeover during quarantine: The former Snow White’s Scary Adventures is now Snow White’s Enchanted Wish, with new scenes and special effects, including the scent of baking pies.
 In New Orleans Square, you can now sip hurricanes and other adult beverages at Blue Bayou, making it only the second spot in Disneyland Park that serves alcohol—after Oga’s Cantina in Star Wars: Galaxy’s Edge.
 (There are still several places to imbibe in California Adventure, including Carthay Circle Lounge.)